Mary Berry Sourdough Bread Recipe

 Mary Berry Sourdough Bread

-• For extra flavor, let the starter sit for up to 48 hours before using.
+• I let the starter sit closer to 48 hours—way more flavour.

 Try More Recipes: